anand0xff/FourierOpticsJHU2021/README.md

 these before the lecture.

 1. Attempt every problem before class.
-This prep work is essential for the ** in-class discussion amongst yourselves ** during the first quarter of each class.
+This prep work is essential for the ** in-class discussion amongst yourselves and with us** early in the class.
-   Air your confusion or clarity on the concepts and details, and help each other.
+   Air your confusion/clarity on concepts and details, and help each other.
-   This discussion is a major vehicle of learning in the class.
+   Discussion is part of learning in the class.

-2. The professor(s) will listen to your discussion, and tailor the lecture to areas that need more attention.

 3. Complete your homework and turn it in by the start of the following class (email to ** jhu.fourieroptics@gmail.com ** or hardcopy).
    Before class ends we will assign the pre-class homework for the following class.